The Voice (American TV series) season 18: Battles

-The Knockouts
+Knockouts

-In the Knockout Rounds, each coach can steal one losing artist from another team.
-Artists who win their knockout or are stolen by another coach advance to the Live Playoffs.
-James Taylor will be serving as a mega mentor for all teams in this round.
+In the knockouts, each coach can steal one losing artist from another team.
+Artists who win their knockout or are stolen by another coach advance to the live playoffs.
+James Taylor served as a mega mentor for all teams in this round.

-New this season, each saved artist from the Battle Rounds will go head-to-head in the first-ever Four-Way Knockout.
-Results for the Four-Way Knockout are decided by a public vote, with the winner announced during the first week of Live Shows.
+New this season, each saved artist from the battles will go head-to-head in the first-ever four-way knockout.
+Results for the four-way knockout are decided by a public vote, with the winner announced during the first week of live shows.